Steps to Diagnosis

 β What treatments do they typically recommend?

-Because PMDD and PME can be confused with conditions like major depression, bipolar disorder, anxiety disorders, or borderline personality disorder, daily symptom tracking across at least two full menstrual cycles is required for an official PMDD diagnosis.
+β Because PMDD and PME can be confused with conditions like major depression, bipolar disorder, anxiety disorders, or borderline personality disorder, daily symptom tracking with our Symptom Tracker, which is a Daily Record of Severity of Problems (DRSP) across at least two complete menstrual cycles, is required for an official PMDD diagnosis.
 This is a requirement of the DSM-5.

-We understand this can be difficult, especially for those who have suffered for years.
-But consistent tracking is currently the only recognized method to secure an accurate diagnosis.
+β We understand this can be difficult, especially for those who have suffered for years.
+However, consistent tracking is the only recognized method for securing an accurate diagnosis.

 When meeting with a doctor, keep these tips in mind: